1856 Heraklion earthquake: Malta

 In the Maltese Islands, the earthquake was felt much stronger than most earthquakes from Greece when felt on the islands, making this very unusual and of interest to many seismologists.
 The quake disrupted the night and woke everyone on the island.
 The shaking lasted between 22 and 60 seconds, causing many residents to lose their balance and threw down many items in houses.
 Large cracks developed in the homes of some places such as Valletta and Gozo Region.
 Many churches had cracks in the walls and domes and had hanging crucifixes falling off.
 In some cases, the damage was more serious, some churches experiencing a total collapse.
-The dome of Saint Paul's Cathedral in Mdina collapsed from the inside, which caused some £1,000 in damages.
+The dome of Saint Paul's Cathedral in Mdina collapsed from the inside, which caused some £1,000 in damage.
 Another church, the Carmelite Church, had its steeple rebuilt because the earthquake had damaged it so severely.

 Damage to structures corresponded to intensity VII, higher than expected for the 1,000 km distance from the earthquake in Greece.
 A typical earthquake should only be felt with intensities IV–V. The occurrence of very strong shaking is likely attributed to long period ground motion.

 It was this earthquake that collapsed the Għajn Ħadid Tower.
 An eyewitness present at the tower one month before the earthquake said large cracks opened in the ground around the tower.